AndrewSigorskih/fastq-dupaway/README.md

         ([--compare-seq MODE] | [--hashed [--unordered]])
 ```

 The only two required arguments are names of input and output files.
 If only one pair of files was provided, program will run in single-end mode; If both second input and second output filenames were provided, program will run in paired-end mode instead.
-Complete list of options with explanations is listed below:
+Complete list of options with explanations is listed in the table below.

+<b>For more in-depth options description and explanation of program algorithm please refer to [this](doc/algorithm.md) page.</b>

 Option|Value|Description
 ---|---|---